 Names: The genus Uvularia is derived from the anatomical term uvula, meaning a lobe hanging from the back of a person's palate, and refers to the hanging flowers of this genus.
 The species sessilifolia is Latin, referring to the sessile (unstalked) leaves.
-The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification, from 1753, - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: The inflorescence consists of a single flower, drooping from the top of the stem or from a branch of the stem.
 The flower stem enlarges slightly at the base of the flower with the ovary protected therein.

 Below: Stems have only two branches at most.
 The lower section of the stem is enclosed in a long veined sheath.